elunna/recipes/entres/bbq pork chops with potatoes and avocado dip.md

 ## Notes

 Want more sauce?
 Lift the chops out of the boiler.
-Mix 1 1/2 dl of water and with 1 1/2 teaspoon corn starch and whisk into the frying pan (for 4 port).
+Mix 1 1/2 dl of water and with 1 1/2 tsp corn starch and whisk into the frying pan (for 4 port).